-(1) Aggregate dollar amount of in-the-money unexercised options held as at June 30, 2017.
-This figure is computed based on the difference between the market value of the Common Shares on the TSX-V as at June 30, 2017 and the exercise price of the option.
-The closing price of the Common Shares on the TSX-V on June 30, 2017 was \$0.07.
+- (1) Effective August 15, 2018 the Company completed a 5-to-1 share consolidation and values are expressed as of post-consolidation. - (2) Aggregate dollar amount of in-the-money unexercised options held as at June 30, 2018.
+This figure is computed based on the difference between the market value of the pre-consolidation Common Shares on the TSX-V as at June 30, 2018 and the pre-consolidation exercise price of the option.
+The closing price of the Common Shares on the TSX-V on June 30, 2018 was \$0.06.
+Pre-consolidation numbers were used for the purpose of this calculation. - (3) Effective November 27, 2017 Danniel J. Oosterman resigned his position as President and CEO of the Company and Dennis H. Peterson was appointed as the Interim President and CEO of the Company effective November 27, 2017. - (4) Effective August 13, 2018 Dennis H. Peterson resigned his position as Interim President and CEO of the Company and Christos Doulis has been appointed as the President and CEO of the Company effective August 13, 2018.